Skip to content

 kubectl -n $namespace get pod $pod -o jsonpath='{..requests}'

-Their sum must be smaller than the node's allocatable resources.
+Their sum must stay below the node's allocatable resources.

-The autoscaler calculates the number of required Nodes to schedule all Pending Pods and will update the replica count of the MachineDeployment accordingly.
+The autoscaler calculates the number of required Nodes to schedule all Pending Pods and updates the replica count of the MachineDeployment to match.

 Scaling down

-If autoscaling is enabled, the autoscaler will scale down the MachineDeployment if all the following conditions are met:
+If autoscaling is enabled, the autoscaler scales down the MachineDeployment when all the following conditions hold:

-• The current number of replicas is higher than the specified minimum number of replicas
+• The current number of replicas exceeds the specified min number of replicas

 1. Get current replica count